microsoft/BuildTourHack/stories/4/414_Docker.md

 # Copy the site files to the nginx html folder
 COPY . /usr/share/nginx/html
 ```

+Note how we are using different web server implementations to host APIs and the Web App in their containers.
+For more information on hosting ASP.NET Core see this [article](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/).

 In a terminal, let's build our images, giving them specific names and tags: